AndreaAmico/AndreaAmico.github.io/_posts/2019/2019-12-10-pandas_merge.md

 ### Indicator
-When merging with `how` option others then 'inner' one can use `indicator=True` flag to add a new column to the dataframe describing for each row if it was merged using `both` left and right dataframes, `left_only` or `right_only`.
+When merging with `how` option others then 'inner' one can use `indicator=True` flag to add a new column to the data frame describing for each row if it was merged using `both` left and right data frames, `left_only` or `right_only`.